Quinnduong/Global-Youtube-Statistics-Analysis/README.md

 <img width="790" alt="Screenshot 2024-09-15 at 1 03 56 PM" src="https://github.com/user-attachments/assets/88cfd142-37d5-429a-a173-536c7044435a">
 5. What are some interesting user interaction and behaviors in those catgories. (measured by view counts per user)
 <img width="999" alt="Screenshot 2024-09-15 at 1 40 17 PM" src="https://github.com/user-attachments/assets/2c0ed164-5ebe-4281-b2a3-45cdb2e70057">
-6. What are the trending content creactivity of each chanel over the time?
+6. What are the trending content creativity of each channel over the time?
 <img width="1073" alt="Screenshot 2024-09-15 at 1 43 20 PM" src="https://github.com/user-attachments/assets/9211f33a-04ed-4e5f-823f-8db3f180f844">
-7. What is the posibility of generating average earnings per month in each category?
+7. What is the possibility of generating average earnings per month in each category?
 <img width="1033" alt="Screenshot 2024-09-15 at 1 44 06 PM" src="https://github.com/user-attachments/assets/c865ec99-bd79-4e1a-b123-fcd5d2d7726c">
-Here are the key points from the provided text:

 ---